Tiro-P/DND-Planning-Obsidian-Backup/Atlas/Capitals/Luxem.md

 Groups:

-Export/import: safe travel thorough the mistbelt #Friendly
+Export/import: safe travel thorough [[The Mistbelt]], as well as comfort to travelers who stay

 why location: made to match with the [[Lunaris]] and the wicks are immune to the mists possibly the source of the fire that provides wicks life?